tenet-ac-za/eduroam-imap-playbook/README.md

 ### Scalability

-Setting up an IMAP connection is slow and more resource intensive than other authentication methods.
+Setting up an IMAP connection is slow (~ 2 seconds) and more resource intensive than other authentication methods.
 This means that the IMAP approach likely does not scale! *pam_imap* does do some caching of credentials which may improve this.
 Nevertheless you should really only consider this for the smallest of sites.